-USF was listed as a Tier One National University in the 2017 U.S. News & World Report, was tied for 2nd in undergraduate student ethnic diversity, and was tied for 11th in the percentage of international students, among 280 national universities.
+USF was listed as a Tier One National University in the 2020 U.S. News & World Report, was ranked 5th in student diversity, and was among best colleges for veterans.

 For the eighth straight year, USF was named to the President’s Higher Education Community Service Honor Roll by the Corporation for National and Community Service.

 USF is ranked 3rd among the nation’s 1,581 4-year private nonprofit colleges and universities regarding racial and ethnic diversity, by The Chronicle of Higher Education, Almanac 2018-19.

 In 2019, The Washington Monthly ranked USF as 70th out of 395 national universities on a combined measure of the number of staff and students supporting community service.

 The Princeton Review ranked USF 4th on the “College City Gets High Marks” list and made the list of the top-four year colleges and universities in the West in 2018, based on surveys of students who attended the schools.

 Forbes Magazine ranked USF 19th on its 2015 list of the nation’s most entrepreneurial universities by calculating each school’s entrepreneurial ratio: the number of students and alumni who started their own company relative to the school’s total student body.

 PayScale ranked USF 12th in the nations in terms of salary potential for students who earn a degree in social sciences in its 2015-2016 PayScale Potential Salary Reports.

 In 2017, the Financial Times ranked USF's Master in Global Entrepreneurial Management 43rd in the world.